aaronblythe/aaronblythe.github.io/sport.md

 Aaron Blythe trains and competes regularly in 5Ks, 10Ks and Duathlons.

-Aaron has reached his goals of
+Aaron has reached his goals of:

 * Finishing a Half Marathon
 * Breaking an hour in a 10k